CosmoQuestTeam/cosmobaut/README.txt

  >vim config/cosmoquest-trainer.config

 Run training.
 This can take a long time.
 You want the loss to be pretty consistently under 1.
 The more consistent, the better.
 This can take 100000 iterations or more.
- >python train.py --logtostderr --train_dir=cosmoquest/training --pipeline_config_path=cosmoquest/config/cosmoquest-trainer.config
+ >python train.py --logtostderr --train_dir=training --pipeline_config_path=config/cosmoquest-trainer.config

 Run evaluation
  >python eval.py --logtostderr --eval_dir=cosmoquest/eval --pipeline_config_path=cosmoquest/config/cosmoquest-trainer.config --checkpoint_dir="cosmoquest/training"